 Learn How to Play Blackjack here.
 Discover the official blackjack rules and start playing your online blackjack hands on the best online casinos.

 Basic Blackjack Rules

-Blackjack is a relatively simple card game in which you are trying to beat the dealer by scoring closer to 21.
+Blackjack is a card game in which you are trying to beat the dealer by scoring closer to 21.
 The catch is that you cannot ‘bust’ and your hand cannot exceed the value of 21 or you automatically lose the round.

 Ignoring the multitude of tweaked versions of the game, the first step in learning how to play blackjack is to familiarize yourself with the rules of the classic version, which we will go through extensively below.

 You can also practice playing blackjack for free here while you learn how to play.

 A hand of blackjack starts with a player making an initial bet before receiving their cards.

 The dealer then deals you a hand by setting two cards face up for you and dealing themselves a hand where one card faces up and the other one faces down.